 I loathe vintage charts because they encourage vintage snobbery and can mislead.
 I have so often seen good wines of underrated years, like, say, 1999 and 1997 give drinkers more pleasure than great years like 1995 or 1989 opened too early when they were going through their teenage years.

 One hiccough in the general march of progress needs a mention: cork quality.
 Nearly every cork I have ever drawn from bottles of Claret of the forties, fifties or sixties had done its job perfectly.

 However, at the end of the seventies and during the eighties, there was a distinct falling-off.
 This coincided with worldwide increase in wine drinking and demand for cork, and also the mismanagement of the cork forests during the Portuguese revolution.
 I believe we have now come through this bad patch but it was infuriating for wine producers and drinkers while it lasted.

 Balance is and has always been the key.
 Lighter vintages mature sooner and reveal less complexity with ageing, though I am still surprised how well Clarets of such years as 1993 or 1981 have aged in my own or The Wine Society’s cellar.
 But there is no reason at all why a classed-growth Claret made this century or in the last couple of decades will not last 30 to 40 years, if you want them to do so.
 They have good structure and a lot fewer faults than many of their predecessors.
 Just avoid the unbalanced monsters!

-This is an extract from an article which originally appeared in Decanter magazine’s Bordeaux supplement last year (decanter.com)
+This is an extract from an article which originally appeared in Decanter magazine’s Bordeaux supplement in 2010 (decanter.com)